databrary/www/databrary/input/posts/2017-04-05-SRCD-workshop.md

-Title: Databrary Pre-Conference at ICIS 2016
+Title: Databrary Pre-Conference at SRCD 2017
 Category: Workshops and Conferences

 ## Coding, Sharing, and Reusing Video Data with Databrary